ethandcosta/ImageManipulator/README.md

 "save res/sunset-dummy.ppm sunset-combo"
 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+# The full program is complete and every feature should be able to work as intended

+## Changes made from Assignment4 to Assignment5:

+- Added a new interface for filterable operations which extends Operations for future-proofing later iterations of possbly additional filterable operations and conditions
+- Added a new abstract class for implementations of this filterable operations interface due to the fact that all the filterable operations were similar
+- Added new lambda functions in our command design Operations map which can now be sensitive to reading the new commands
+- = Added tests for all new implementations

 ### All commands should be inputted in the same format as per the assignment **except** the brighten command where the increment value _must_ come after the source name and then the destination name.

 ##### PPM files in the res/ folder with the word "reference" in its name refers to a GIMP edited PPM file for comparison purposes.